KenDickey/Cuis-Smalltalk-BabySteps/PortingNotesRISCV64.md

 To get a working VM, one needs to
 [A] know the processor ABI
-(register and stack conventions, how to call C code), [B] write the VMMaker Smalltalk classes which get trtanslated into C, and [C] write some C glue code for some VM primitive operations.
+(register and stack conventions, how to call C code), [B] write the VMMaker Smalltalk classes which get translated into C, and [C] write some C glue code for required VM primitive operations.

 It is good to have some basic understanding of the directory framework to look for Smalltalk and C code which is close to what is needed.